 - Data collected and analyzed includes feed intake, laying rate, egg weight, egg mass, feed conversion ratio, dirty eggs, broken eggs, soft shell and body weight gain.

 - Other procedures & analysis can be conducted as specified by the trial protocol.

 - The CRF Layer Research Farm has the capability to include water treatments and/or separate feeders for special ingredients.

 - Shell thickness.

-Confidentiality and efficiencies of research.
-The CRF Poultry Research Team reviews all of our layer trial protocols, provides an assessment & interpretation of the results, and prepares an economic analysis.
+- Confidentiality and efficiencies of research as the CRF Poultry Research Team reviews all of our layer trial protocols, provides an assessment & interpretation of the results, and prepares an economic analysis.